dodo/node-animation/README.md

 Emits `tick` event every time the animation executes a animation tick.

-`dt` is the time since last animation tick.
+`dt` is the time since last animation tick finished.

 Use this to do your animation stuff.